quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part15_Dyna_Integrated.md

 ---

 #### Dyna-Q Agents and Planning Steps
 Background context: Dyna-Q agents were applied to the maze task with varying planning steps per real step.
-The initial action values are zero, the step-size parameter \(\alpha = 0.1\), and the exploration parameter \(\epsilon = 0.1\).
+The initial action values are zero, the step-size parameter $\alpha = 0.1 $, and the exploration parameter $\epsilon = 0.1$.
 Ties in action selection were broken randomly.
 :p How do Dyna-Q agents differ from nonplanning Q-learning?
 ??x
 Dyna-Q agents incorporate planning steps to simulate experiences, while nonplanning agents learn solely based on direct reinforcement learning from actual experiences.
 The number of planning steps per real step (n) affects the agent's performance and speed in learning.